Lyon-Marseille interrupted as Payet struck by bottle

 Issued on:

-Lyon (AFP) – Sunday's Ligue 1 match between Lyon and Marseille was interrupted just minutes after kick-off as Dimitri Payet was hit by a water bottle thrown from the crowd as he prepared to take corner.
+Lyon (AFP) – Sunday's Ligue 1 match between Lyon and Marseille was interrupted for over an hour after Dimitri Payet was hit by a water bottle thrown from the crowd as he prepared to take corner.

-Players from both teams returned to the changing rooms as Payet received treatment after being struck on the side of the head.
+Players from both teams returned to the changing rooms as Payet received treatment after being struck on the side of the head minutes after kick-off.
 The France international was also hit by a bottle during a game at Nice in August.

+Lyon returned to the pitch almost 90 minutes later to warm up, but soon headed back down the tunnel with no sign of Marseille's players.

+"It was an isolated act and the individual has been arrested," the stadium announcer said before Lyon players came back out, warning any further incident would lead to the match being abandoned.

 French football has been blighted by crowd problems this season.